Bangladesh Islami Front

-The Bangladesh Islami Front (বাংলাদেশ ইসলামী ফ্রন্ট) is a far-right Islamic political party in Bangladesh.
+The Bangladesh Islami Front (বাংলাদেশ ইসলামী ফ্রন্ট) is an Islamist political party in Bangladesh.
 In the 2001 parliamentary election, the party fielded 16 candidates.
-Together they gathered 29,002 votes (0.05% of the national vote), but the party won no seats in the Jatiya Sangsad.
+Together, they gathered 29,002 votes (0.05% of the national vote), but the party won no seats in the Jatiya Sangsad.
 The party's student wing is Bangladesh Islami Chattra Sena.

 History

 The party was founded on 21 December 1990.

 Alliance

 Bangladesh Islami Front entered into the Jatiya Party-led Sammilita Jatiya Jote (United National Alliance) in 2017.

 Death of one of its Prominent Presidium Member

 On 27 August 2014, Nurul Islam Farooqi, who was a presidium member of Islami Front, was murdered following an invasion of his home.
 In August, 2014, Islami Chhatra Sena chief Muhammad Nurul Haq Chisty announced at a press meeting that a half-day strike across Bangladesh would be observed, and demanded for the arrest and trial of Farooqi's killer.

 The student party formed a human chain on the Dhaka-Sylhet Highway's Ashuganj Goalchattor area on 25 August 2015, demanding an exceptional punishment for Farooqi's killer.